 Warranty obligations and rights.

-Investments accounted for under the equity method.

 Equity instruments issued by the entity.

 Deposit liabilities with no defined or contractual maturities.

 Staff Review Completed by: Julie Gann, April 2026.

 Status:

 On May 18, 2026, the Statutory Accounting Principles (E) Working Group moved this item to the active listing, categorized as a SAP clarification and exposed revisions to SSAP No. 100—Fair Value to eliminate the exclusion for investments accounted for under the equity method from the fair value financial instrument disclosure, as illustrated above.
 With this exposure, comments were requested on the other disclosures in SSAP No. 100, particularly the disclosures limited to items measured and reported at fair value.